Quantum teleportation between simulated binary black holes: Results

 \subsection{Black hole teleportation}

 Hayden and Preskill proposed a scheme for teleporting the quantum information stored in a black hole.
 Alice, who resides inside the black hole, seeks to teleport the quantum state $\ket{\psi}_A = \alpha\ket{0} + \beta\ket{1}$ to Bob who is positioned outside the black hole.
-As classical communication is forbidden due to the event horizon, the teleportation protocol instead relies on quantum correlations established through $L=(N-3)/2$ EPR pairs $\ket{EPR} = \ket{epr}^{\otimes L}$, where $\ket{epr} = \frac{1}{\sqrt{2}}(\ket{01}_{AB} - \ket{10}_{AB})$, arranged in a nested fashion, as shown in Fig.~\ref{fig:sketch}, and an optimally scrambling evolution $U$ within the black hole \cite{Sekino_2008,Maldacena_2016,kitaevtalk2016}.
-Alice's system $A$ now consists of a state $\ket{\psi}_A$ on site $n=1$ and one qubit from each of the $L$ Bell pairs on sites $n=2$ to $n=(N-1)/2$.
+As classical communication is forbidden due to the event horizon, the teleportation protocol instead relies on quantum correlations established through $L=(N-3)/2$ EPR pairs $\ket{EPR} = \ket{epr}^{\otimes L}$, where $\ket{epr} = \frac{1}{\sqrt{2}}(\ket{01}_{AB} - \ket{10}_{AB})$, arranged in a nested fashion, as shown in Fig.~\ref{fig:sketch}(a), and an optimally scrambling evolution $U$ within the black hole \cite{Sekino_2008,Maldacena_2016,kitaevtalk2016}.
+Alice's system $A$ now consists of a state $\ket{\psi}_A$ on site $n=1$ and one qubit from each of the $L$ Bell pairs on sites $n=2$ to $n=(N-1)/2$ where $N$ is the system size which we take to be odd.
 Bob's system is the remaining qubits from the $L$ Bell pairs on sites $n=(N+1)/2$ to $n=N-2$, and a final $\ket{epr}$ between sites $n=N-1$ and $N$.
 This state can be rewritten as

-Crucially, the first part of Eq. \eqref{eqn:telestate_mb} is left invariant by Alice applying $U$ on sites $n=1$ to $n=(N-1)/2$ provided Bob applies a corresponding unitary $U^*$ to sites $n=(N+1)/2$ to $N-1$ at their end.
-Despite this, such a unitary will in general scramble the remaining part of the state, including the central $L$ $EPR$ pairs.
-Therefore, if Bob performs $E$ many EPR measurement and post-selects the outcomes to be $\ket{epr}$, with high probability the state will originates from the first part of \eqref{eqn:telestate_mb}, and Bob will have successfully teleported the state.
+Crucially, the first part of Eq. \eqref{eqn:telestate_mb}, $\frac{1}{2}\ket{epr}_{A,N-1} \otimes \ket{EPR} \otimes \ket{\psi}_B \nonumber$, is left invariant by Alice applying $U$ on sites $n=1$ to $n=(N-1)/2$ provided Bob applies a corresponding unitary $U^*$ to sites $n=(N+1)/2$ to $N-1$ at their end.
+Despite this, such a unitary will in general scramble the remaining part of the state, including the central $L$ EPR pairs.
+Therefore, if Bob performs $E$ many EPR measurements and post-selects the outcomes to be $\ket{epr}$, with high probability the state will originate from the first part of \eqref{eqn:telestate_mb}, and Bob will have successfully teleported the state.
 Rapid scrambling of the state is vital to achieve this result, so that the EPR measurements have a low probability of reproducing $\ket{epr}$ for the second part of the state.
-Assuming full thermalisation of the state the probability $ P_E =\frac{1}{4} + \frac{3}{4^{E+1}}$ and fidelity $F_E = 1 - \frac{2}{(4^E+3)}$ tend to $\frac{1}{4}$ and 1, respectively, exponentially fast as $E$ increases~\cite{Agarwal2023}.
+Assuming full thermalisation of the state, the probability of Bob successfully post-selecting an epr pair $ P_E =\frac{1}{4} + \frac{3}{4^{E+1}}$, and fidelity of the teleported state $F_E = 1 - \frac{2}{(4^E+3)}$, tend to $\frac{1}{4}$ and 1, respectively, exponentially fast as $E$ increases~\cite{Agarwal2023}.
 The faster the system thermalises, the faster this result is obtained.